-The Company may deal with any actions or consequences arising from the confirmed allegations under other relevant Company policies, procedures, codes and guidelines (for example, the Company's Code of Conduct).
-Complaints or concerns about conduct, that do not qualify as Reportable Conduct as defined in this Policy, will be managed in accordance with the Company's other relevant policies, procedures, codes and guidelines.
+Diatreme may deal with any actions or consequences arising from the confirmed allegations under other relevant policies, procedures, codes and guidelines.
+Complaints or concerns about conduct, that do not qualify as reportable conduct as defined in this Policy, will be managed in accordance with Diatreme's other relevant policies, procedures, codes and guidelines.

-Matters which are or relate to solely personal work-related grievances are generally not Reportable Conduct and should instead be raised in accordance with an Employee's direct manager or with Lauren Phelps (People and Development Coordinator).
+Matters which are or relate to solely personal work-related grievances are generally not reportable conduct and should instead be raised in accordance with an employee's direct manager or with Lauren Phelps (People and Development Coordinator).
 A personal work-related grievance refers to a matter which concerns your employment (or former employment) which may have implications for you personally but does not have significant implications for us or our business and does not involve allegations of misconduct or an improper state of affairs or circumstances.
 Personal work-related grievances might involve:

-- an interpersonal conflict with another employee; - a decision by us that does not involve a breach of workplace laws; - a decision about your engagement, transfer or promotion; - a decision about the terms of your employment; - · a decision to suspend or terminate your employment; or - a disciplinary decision.
+- an interpersonal conflict with another employee; - a decision by us that does not involve a breach of workplace laws; - a decision about your engagement, transfer or promotion; - a decision about the terms of your employment; - · a decision to suspend or terminate your employment; or - · a disciplinary decision.

-However, in certain circumstances your concerns about personal work-related grievance should still be raised as a Disclosure under this Policy, such as if:
+However, in certain circumstances your concerns about personal work-related grievance should still be raised as a disclosure under this Policy, such as if:

-- the personal work-related grievance includes information about Reportable Conduct, or your concerns about Reportable Conduct includes or is accompanied by a personal work-related grievance; - the personal work-related grievance concerns tax avoidance behaviour or other tax issues; - you know or have reasonable grounds to suspect that the personal work-related grievance concerns a breach of employment or other laws punishable by imprisonment for a period of 12 months or more, represents a danger to the public or otherwise suggests misconduct beyond your personal circumstances; or - you are suffering from or have been threatened with detriment for making a Disclosure in accordance with this Policy, or for seeking legal advice or legal representation about the operation of the whistleblower protections under the Corporations Act or Tax Act (as applicable).
+- the personal work-related grievance includes information about reportable conduct, or your concerns about reportable conduct includes or is accompanied by a personal work-related grievance; - the personal work-related grievance concerns tax avoidance behaviour or other tax issues; - you know or have reasonable grounds to suspect that the personal work-related grievance concerns a breach of employment or other laws punishable by imprisonment for a period of 12 months or more, represents a danger to the public or otherwise suggests misconduct beyond your personal circumstances; or - you are suffering from or have been threatened with detriment for making a disclosure in accordance with this Policy, or for seeking legal advice or legal representation about the operation of the whistleblower protections under the Corporations Act or Tax Act (as applicable).